How to Plant, Grow, and Care for Rocky Mountain Bee

 Contents

-If you want to add a low-maintenance annual flowering plant to your garden, look no further than the Rocky Mountain bee!
+If you want to add a low-maintenance annual flowering plant to your garden, look no further than the Rocky Mountain bee plant!
 These plants originated in western North America and southern British Columbia.
 They can thrive when grown inside their native range with little to no human intervention.

-These plants were used as food by Native Americans, but today, they are admired as pollinator plants that attract butterflies, hummingbirds, and native bees to your garden.
+Native Americans used these plants as food, but today, gardeners admire them as pollinator plants that attract butterflies, hummingbirds, and native bees.
 They also support local wildlife since the seeds are an important food source for doves and other small birds.

 These native plants grow tall, sometimes reaching up to six feet!
 Their tall, lanky stems sway in the breeze, topped with beautiful pink-purple flowers.
 Because of their height, it’s best to pick a location in your garden where they won’t shade out smaller plants.
 Bee annuals (Cleomella serrulata or Cleome serrulata) can help create visual interest in your pollinator garden when grown behind other smaller flowering plants.

-They readily self-seed year after year, which leads to them being found in patches in open woods, prairies, and even growing in ditches alongside roads (they seem to prefer disturbed ground).
-Cleome serrulata can survive in poor soil conditions and is drought tolerant, making it a great choice for the water-wise garden!
+They readily self-seed year after year, which leads to them popping up in patches in open woods, prairies, and even ditches alongside roads (they seem to prefer disturbed ground).
+Cleome serrulata can survive in poor soil conditions and tolerates drought, making it a great choice for the water-wise garden!

-Once established, it needs little water other than what it receives from natural rainfalls.
+Once established, it needs little water other than what it receives from natural rainfall.
 In times of extended drought, it may need some additional moisture.
-In the past, it has also been cultivated for use as a dye.
+In the past, growers have also cultivated it for use as a dye.

 Plant Overview